tbensky/CNNKernels/readme.md

 We chose these because:

  1. Their features are distinct and simple, mostly having corners, vertical/horizontal lines, and gradual slopes.
-(The waveforms in the entire data all have have varying amplitudes, widths, and vertical/horizontal offsets.)
+(The waveforms in the trainig data each have varying amplitudes, widths, and vertical/horizontal offsets.)
  1. They have a bit of data/laboratory flair, since our larger goal is to study if CNNs and kernels can be used by those in the basic sciences to gain insights into their data.
-These images could easily be pulled right off of an oscilloscope
+These images could easily be pulled right off of an oscilloscope.

- # PyTorch and the neural network
+ # PyTorch and the neural network structure

- Since this job is very similar to building a CNN to recognize the MNIST digits, we used that as a base for the structure of our model.
-We studied [this code](https://github.com/pytorch/examples/blob/main/mnist/main.py) a lot.
+ Since this job is very similar to building a CNN to recognize the MNIST digits, we used an MNIST classifirt as a base for the structure of the model used here.
+We studied [this code](https://github.com/pytorch/examples/blob/main/mnist/main.py) extensively.

 Here's what we used: